-UA Cossatot may accept credit from transfer from other colleges/universities that are accredited by an accrediting agency recognized by the U.S. Department of Education.
-In order for a course to be eligible for transfer a grade of C or better must have been earned in the course.
+UA Cossatot may accept transfer credits from other colleges or universities that are accredited by an agency recognized by the U.S. Department of Education.
+To be eligible for transfer, a course must have been completed with a grade of 'C' or higher.